nqcshady/unc0ver-dark/README.md

 * Turn off Siri before starting the jailbreak

 ## Source code
-* This project is completely open source and it will be kept like it in the future
+* This project is completely open source and it will stay that way
 * Any kind of contribution is welcome
 * The original source code can be found on [pwn20wndstuff](https://github.com/pwn20wndstuff)'s GitHub account